-One of the most effective advocacy tools CACTE has is you!
+One of the most effective advocacy tools CACTE has is YOU!
 Becoming an advocate is one of the most important actions you can take to secure the future of CTE.
+It's all about outreach and relationships!

 How to Advocate for CTE at the Local Level!